3 Reasons to Eat Avocados Everyday

 Hass avocados have been found to be the most densely concentrated variety of the avocado fruit.
 They contain the highest content of lutein and zeaxanthin and other fat-soluble nutrients.
 (1) Both types of avocados are terrific for the digestive system as they contain a good variety of both soluble and insoluble fibers.

 Avocados are one of the best anti-aging foods that prevent wrinkles and skin aging.
 The D-manno-heptulose sugar that is found in avocados has been shown to improve the skin epidermis by boosting collagen formation.
 Avocados also contain specific amino acids and carotenoid anti-oxidants that reduce age spots, soothe inflammation and heals scars and burns.
-(3)
+(3) Another great reason to eat avocados on a daily basis.

 When looking to find a ripe avocado it is best to fell the consistency rather than judge them off of their color.
 They will get darker as they ripen so the forest green are typically not ripe yet.
 Ripe avocados that are still good are typically firm but have slight give to them.
 Any sort of mushy consistency is a warning sign that the inside meat is oxidized and rotten.
 Refrigerating your avocados will increase their shelf life while putting them in a bag with an old banana peel will make them ripen faster.